Poole is a pretty special place!

-Today the only invaders are families from all over the UK and abroad as it’s now one of the country’s favourite holiday destinations.
+Today the only invaders are families from all over the UK and abroad because it’s now one of the country’s favourite holiday destinations.

 It’s easy to see why, with family attractions like us to visit.
 Not to mention the charming old town and waterfront, historic quay and so much more.

-The great thing about Poole, and the surrounding area, is that there is something to do to fit every taste, budget and circumstance.
-From enjoying eating fish and chips with the tide lapping at your feet, to full on excursions.
+The great thing about Poole, and the surrounding area, is that there is something to do to fit every taste, budget, and circumstance.
+For example; why not enjoy eating fish and chips with the tide lapping at your feet or head out on a full-on excursion.

 It’s just a question of what you want those precious lasting memories to be.
-Here’s our 5 favourite things to do when we’re out with our families:
+Here are our 5 favourite things to do when we’re out with our families:

 This is something of a tradition in Poole with families coming from far and wide to enjoy a day at Poole harbour and get in a spot of crabbing at Fisherman’s dock.

 The water by the dockside is teeming with crabs so catching a few should be fairly easy which avoids disappointment (and any associated tantrums!).
-Set the family a challenge to see who can catch the most in an hour.
+For example, you could set the family a challenge to see who can catch the most in an hour.
 The loser buys the ice creams.

-The good news is that lines, buckets and bait are for sale nearby and and it’s something you can use again and again, making the initial cost a great investment over time.
+The good news is that lines, buckets, and bait are for sale nearby and it’s something you can use again and again, making the initial cost a great investment over time.
 Crab lines and buckets cost between £3 – £10.